 Emirates holds a lot of prestige in the aviation world.
-When people think of Emirates, they think of luxury.
-They think of gold-clad cabins, onboard showers, Dom Perignon Champagne, Caviar, and VIP treatment.
-They also think of SKY-HIGH prices.
+When travelers think of Emirates, they think of pure luxury: gold-finished cabins, onboard showers, Dom Perignon champagne, caviar, and VIP treatment.
+They also think of sky-high prices.

 Page Contents